-You may have stumbled across travel blogs before, in the footer of the blog, a ‘download media kit’ option.
-This is a common, if not essential feature for any travel blogger, no matter where you lie on the scale that runs from hobbyist to professional.
-In this guide, we’re going to show you through everything you need to create a fantastic media kit for your travel blog.
+You may have stumbled across travel blogs before, in the footer of the blog, a ‘media kit’ option.
+This is a common, if not an essential feature for any serious blogger, no matter where you lie on the scale that runs from hobbyist to professional.
+In this guide, we’re going to show you everything you need to create a fantastic media kit specifically for travel blogs.

 Now that we understand what a media kit is, let’s take a look at some of the important features of a well-rounded media kit.
 It’s important that you understand why each of these features is important so that you can focus on detail in the right areas of your package.